Kratom Guides

 Will Kratom Mix With My Medications?

 Many people who turn to kratom to help manage pain are already using other medications.
-If you’re taking other pain medications, you should always check with your doctor before using kratom.
+If you’re taking other pain medications, always check with your doctor before using kratom.
 They can double-check that the kratom isn’t going to interact with your current medications.

 Everything we take into the body is eventually metabolized by the liver.
 A series of enzymes in the organ are tasked with disassembling or altering the chemical structure of molecules in our blood to help eliminate them from the body.
 These enzymes are referred to as the CYP450 isoenzymes.